Table of Contents

 - Growing Cerastium SPP.

-In Chippewa, wi’nibidja’bibaga’no meaning “toothplant”, refers to the European stellaria spp.
-But the one we’re talking about here is the cerastium spp., known as mouse-ear chickweeds.
-They’re almost as edible, furriness aside, but not as medicinal as the stellaria species.
+The chickweeds we’re talking about here is the Cerastium spp., known as mouse-ear chickweeds.
+They’re almost as edible, furriness aside, but not as medicinal as the Stellaria species.

-It’s important to note the hairless “common chickweed” (stellaria media) is a rare nonnative in the wild here, and the usual one offered from seed providers.
+It’s important to note the hairless “common chickweed” (Stellaria media) is a rare nonnative in the wild here, and the usual one offered from seed providers.
 It’s typically grown for salad greens.
-But we’re not covering stellaria SPP. today.
+But again, we’re not covering Stellaria SPP. today.
+At some point, for sure!

-We’re talking mouse-ear chickweeds instead, cerastium SPP.
+For now we’re talking mouse-ear chickweed (Cerastium spp.)
 These little herbs are covered in tiny harmless hairs.
-Our rare native chickweed is field chickweed (cerastium arvense).
-We also have the nonnative mouse-ear (cerastium fontanum), which is more common.
+Our rare native chickweed is field chickweed (Cerastium arvense).
+We also have the nonnative mouse-ear (Cerastium fontanum), which is more common.
 I see it along trails, mixed with grasses.
 There are others native to Ontario, but not listed in Haliburton Flora.
+They have delicate little white flowers:

 Edible Uses of Mouse-ear Chickweeds